-WisDOT started a construction staging plan and will finalize the plan for the project during design.
-Construction impacts to specific properties will vary as some construction projects will take longer than others.
-For example, the reconstruction of US 151 interchange will take longer than the construction of the Hoepker Road interchange.
-WisDOT evaluated how traffic is anticipated to be maintained during construction including understanding how many lanes of traffic will remain open during construction.
-WisDOT is also identifying consecutive interchanges that cannot be constructed concurrently in order to minimize local road travel delays.
-For example, In Wisconsin Dells, WisDOT would stage US 12 and WIS 23 interchanges consecutively.
-In Madison, US 51 and WIS 19 interchange reconstruction would be staged consecutively.
-After the construction staging plan is finalized, WisDOT will analyze how much traffic would be diverted from the Interstate and confirm the routes to which the traffic would divert.
-WisDOT will determine if improvements to these routes are necessary before traffic diversions begin.
+WisDOT will begin developing the construction staging plan during design.
+After the construction staging plan is developed, WisDOT will analyze how much traffic would be diverted from the Interstate and the routes to which the traffic would divert.
+WisDOT, as part of their analysis, will determine if improvements to these routes are necessary before traffic diversions begin.
 Impacts of needed improvements on other routes will be evaluated in separate environmental review documents, in accordance with NEPA, as required.